 In the future, when the mob wants to get rid of someone, they send them back in time to a desolate spot where a hitman waits to kill them.
-One day, that marked man turns out to be Joe (Joseph Gordon-Levitt) , who finds out that his future self has been sent back for him to kill, leading to an original set of dilemmas.
+One day, that assassin is Joe (Joseph Gordon-Levitt) who finds out that his future self has been sent back for him to kill, leading to an original set of dilemmas.

 Review, by Jason Day

 In all honesty, hands held up, this is not a film to watch when you are looking in anticipation/expectation at the two blackberrys and iPhone resting on your lap.
 If you want to follow and enjoy Looper, don’t ever see it when you are ‘on call’.

 Otherwise the experience is enough to make you feel you’ve been ‘looped’ yourself.
 Unceremoniously yanked out of the present-tense of the cinema by the phone ringing, I was suddenly dropped into the uncertain future of a semi-urgent enquiry, before rushing back to the present and catching up with the disorienting ramifications of a futuristic sci-fi narrative.
 It’s enough to make a reviewer go insane!